Salisbury-University/textual/src/analysis/TextAnalysis/README.md

   * Pros and cons of using a machine learning approach in this manner.

+# SentimentAnalysisMLTOOL(Parallelized).py:
-# SentimentAnalysisMLTOOL(Parallelized) (Sentiment Analysis using VADER and Multinomial Logistic Regression: MACHINE LEARNING APPROACH):
+(Sentiment Analysis using VADER and Multinomial Logistic Regression: MACHINE LEARNING APPROACH):

 ## What this program does:
 * This is the same program as the notebook version except the preprocessing steps and the training steps have been parallelized using python's multiprocessing module.
+May be faster for debugging.